kangzijun111/FreqCoT/README.md

 This repository contains the PyTorch implementation of **FreqCoT**, a frequency-enhanced semantic community transformer for traffic forecasting.

-FreqCoT organizes traffic nodes into **semantic communities** using frequency-domain descriptors (FFT), and models global interactions through **hierarchical community tokens** (HD-CoTAR).
+FreqCoT organizes traffic nodes into **semantic communities** using frequency-domain descriptors, and models global interactions through **hierarchical community tokens** (HD-CoTAR).
 By restricting global attention to a small set of community tokens, it captures long-range dependencies beyond spatial proximity while keeping inference latency competitive with lightweight GNN baselines.

 ## Requirements